sagardamedhar24/90DaysOfDevOps/2026/day-01/learning-plan.md

 as an Application Support Engineer/Technical Support Engineer role.

 # My understanding of DevOps & Cloud Engineering
-As per me, DevOps is not a only a role, but it is a mindset, looking towards the daily tasks, in order to deploy, build and scale any application on the server, so that end-users can access and use applications without any issues.
-The word DevOps itself shows its purpose i.e. Devlopement + Operations.
+As per me, DevOps is not only a role, but it is a mindset, looking towards the daily tasks, in order to deploy, build, and scale any application on the server, so that end-users can access and use applications without any issues.
+The word DevOps itself shows its purpose i.e., Development + Operations.
-Also, it is not a process to learn every tool rather than understands the system design & its architechure, so that we can solve any problem that may arises during any application operations.
+Also, it is not a process to learn every tool rather than understand the system design & its architecture, so that we can solve any problem that may arises during any application operations.
 This is a real DevOps, according to me.

-# Why I am starting learning DevOps
+# Why am I starting to learn DevOps
-As I stated above, I am working in IT Industry since more than 6 years as a Support person, I think, I could contribute in this domain in more efficient way.
-My main focus is to learn the DevOps skill set, upgrade my self with latest technologies in current AI/Agentic AI era and catch the better job opportunities in the market.
-So that, I can give better life to my family members.
+As I stated above, I am working in the IT Industry since more than 6 years as a Support person I think, I could contribute in this domain in more efficient way.
+My main focus is to learn the DevOps skill set, upgrade my self with latest technologies in the current AI/Agentic AI era, and catch better job opportunities in the market.
+So that I can give a better life to my family members.

 # 3 clear goals for next 90 days